appcircleio/appcircle-docusaurus/docs/self-hosted-appcircle/configure-server/external-image-registry.md

   <TabItem value="podman" label="Podman">

-By default, Podman tries to connect to the server with `HTTPS` and from `443` port.
+By default, Podman tries to connect to the server with HTTPS and from the `443` port.

-If your registry is running over `HTTP`, then you should define your registry as `insecure registry` in Podman configuration.
+If your registry is running over HTTP, then you should define your registry as an **insecure registry** in the Podman configuration.

 Edit the `registries.conf` file, whose default location is `/etc/containers/registries.conf`.